What is Social Entrepreneurs Ireland?

 Can I attach additional or supporting information to my application?

 No, we can only accept the information provided within the online application form.
+It is possible to include links to supporting evidence for your answers.
 The application questions and word counts were specifically designed to empower applicants to outline their understanding of the problem, their solution and their motivation behind their work.

 My idea is for a project outside Ireland, am I eligible?